-Recently, someone asked me how he could backup his android phone’s Rom manually via cmd; it should be all over the internet I said to myself.
+Recently, someone asked me how he could backup his Android phone’s Rom manually via cmd; here it is- for easy access.

 There are too many reasons why you would want to backup your Android device.
-It could be for backup purpose, just incase something goes wrong, or to restore in another compatible device, for further modification/development, and on.
+It could be for backup purposes, just in case something goes wrong, or to restore it on another compatible device, for further modification/development, and so on.

 – Make sure ADB is properly installed